-- Formulate goals and strategies to seek knowledge from multiple sources.
+- Diagnose learning needs and formulate goals and strategies to seek knowledge from multiple sources.

 - Prioritize and set goals based on objectives and the availability of limited resources.

-- Apply fundamental financial concepts to interpret and organization's financial performance.
+- Apply fundamental financial concepts to interpret an organization's economic performance.

-- Systematically analyze available information to produce data-driven solutions to problems.
+- Systematically analyze available information to produce data-driven responses to problems.

-- Explore the ethical aspects of a decision, evaluate relevant issues, and weigh the considerations that might impact the choice of a course of action.
+- Explore the ethical aspects of a decision to create sensitivity to the relevant issues and weight the considerations that might impact our choice of course of action.

 Champlain College Online's integrated studies faculty, led by Assistant Dean of Curriculum & Assessment Elizabeth Gauffreau, M.A., are expert practitioners in the field.
 Their industry expertise ensures that our curriculum is aligned with the needs of employers, and reflects the skills today’s business professionals need for success.
 Classes led by our seasoned experts will give you real-world insight into the business world, and create a rich community of career-focused learning.

 Alumni of the Champlain College Online bachelor's in integrated studies program work in corporations, small businesses, government organizations, and nonprofits nationwide, including:

 - Department of Housing and Urban Development (HUD)

 - Department of Veteran's Affairs